-You will have one vote for each common share you held at the close of business on March 10, 2017 (the record date).
-The list of shareholders entitled to vote will be available for inspection at the AGM.
+You will have one vote for each common share you held at the close of business on March 6, 2019 (the record date).
+The list of shareholders entitled to vote will be available for inspection at the meeting.

-What if I acquired my shares after March 10, 2017?
+What if I acquired my shares after March 6, 2019?

-To vote common shares you acquired after the record date, you must, not later than 10 days before the AGM:
+To vote common shares you acquired after the record date, you must, not later than 10 days before the meeting:

-- Request that your name be added to the voters' list; and - Produce properly endorsed share certificates or otherwise establish that you own the common shares
+- Request that your name be added to the voters' list: and - Produce properly endorsed share certificates or otherwise establish that you own the common shares